bharatbalothia/wcelab-OpenShift_CICD_ECI/CICD-process-tasks.md

    1. Change Configuration
       1. Apply latest CDT to **Team Environment** Config schema
    2. Build and Deploy
-      1. Build app and agent image for the team with latest code from team branch
+      1. Build App and Agent image for the team with latest code from team branch
-      2. Push images to the repository
+      2. Push the App and Agent images to the Image repository
-      3. Update helm charts with new environment specific changes, task changes/customizations
+      3. Check out the Team's latest helm charts to the Team's build/deploy location
-      4. Deploy the app and agent containers to **Team Environment**
+      4. Deploy the app and agent containers to **Team Environment** using the latest helm charts
   5. Team testing in **Team Environment**